And it's Walter Williams sitting in for Rush, in case you just joined us, Rush is ill.

 I mean, it's kind of like saying my right to free speech requires you to supply me with a microphone and auditorium.

-That is a right is something that exists simultaneously among people.
+That is, a right is something that exists simultaneously among people.

 And so when we talk about somebody has a right to something that he can't afford, or he has a right to something that he did not produce, well, that means that somebody else must be denied his right to something that he did produce.

-You know, is is it the tooth ferry?
+I mean, is it the tooth fairy?

 Is it Santa Claus that gives them the resources?